 First-generation Apple Pencil

 The first-generation model has a larger footprint and removable cap that houses a male lightning connector, which connects directly to the bottom of the iPad.
 This causes the Pencil to stick out from the bottom of the iPad precariously, leading to users concern over the longevity of such a connection, as the connector may snap off entirely during a charge.

-Despite bizarre design decisions like how it charges or lack of storage, the first Pencil was quite well-recieved and is still sold today for use with modern iPad models.
+Despite bizarre design decisions like how it charges or lack of storage, the first Pencil was quite well-received and is still sold today for use with modern iPad models.
 The iPad mini 5 and 10.2-inch iPad both use the first-generation Pencil.